top of page

 These principles are vital to the Region’s sustainability and growth as well as the breadth of educational and professional opportunities offered.
 The committee’s goal is to empower members to participate, learn, lead, educate, celebrate and advocate for growth and learning that reflects the dynamic and universal world we live in.

 Please scroll below to meet the members of the NCURA Region VI DE&I Committee.
 We would love feedback from the Region VI members about what activities or programming you'd like to see.
-So please fill out our comment form located at the bottom of this page at any time.
+So please fill out our feedback comment form located below at any time.

 Sylvia Campos.png

-Sylvia Campos, CRA, Senior Grants & Contracts Administrator
+Sylvia Campos, CRA, CPRA, Senior Grants & Contracts Administrator

 scampos@coh.org